 5. Make a "need to have, nice to have" list

 It's fun to dream about the perfect house.
 It's just that most people realize after they've made their budget, they can't afford everything they want when they buy their first home.
 Write down everything you want and then prioritize the items on the list.
 Choose things you need to have (like enough bedrooms and bathrooms), things that are nice to have (like a finished basement), and deal breakers (like a long commute to work).
 This will help you find houses that are right for you.
+Going to open houses can help you make your list.

 6. Think about the future